dpotapov/go-pages/README.md

 ## CHTML Tags and Attributes

-Components are defined in `.chtml` files, which have HTML syntax parseable by the `encoding/xml` Go library.
+Components are defined in `.chtml` files in HTML5-like syntax.

 On-top of a standard HTML, `go-pages` adds the following elements and attributes prefixed with `c:` namespace: